QBDI/QBDI/docs/source/api_pyqbdi.rst

 Introduction
 ------------

-We propose bindings for Python, the whole C/C++ API is available through them, but they are also backed up by helpers that fluidify script writing.
+We offer bindings for Python, the whole C/C++ API is available through them, but they are also backed up by plenty of helpers that fluidify the script writing.

-On Linux and MacOS, PyQBDI supports QBDIPreload as :ref:`PyQBDIPreload <pyqbdipreload_api>`.
+On Linux and macOS, PyQBDI supports QBDIPreload as :ref:`PyQBDIPreload <pyqbdipreload_api>`.

-PyQBDI has some limitation:
+However, you must be aware that PyQBDI has some limitations:

-- The library can handle only one :py:class:`VM` at time.
+- The library can handle only one :py:class:`VM` at a time.
-- The :py:class:`VM` must not be used in atexit module.
+- The :py:class:`VM` must not be used in the ``atexit`` module.
-- A 32 bits of PyQBDI and Python are needed to instrument 32 bits target.
+- 32-bit versions of PyQBDI and Python are needed to instrument 32-bit targets.
-- PyQBDI cannot be used to instrument a python process as both the **host** and the **target** will used the python runtime.
+- PyQBDI cannot be used to instrument a Python process since both the **host** and the **target** will use the Python runtime.

-VM Class
+VM class
 --------

 .. autoclass:: pyqbdi.VM